 Get started now.

-You don’t have to be great.
-You don’t have to be the best.
-You don’t have to compare yourself to anyone.
+You don’t have to be great, you don’t have to be the best, and you don’t have to compare yourself to anyone.
 You’re never going to reach a point where you exclaim “I’ve done it!
 I am officially good enough!”
 Creative people rarely get that sense of satisfaction, and that’s a good thing!
 Keep setting your sights higher and higher.

-If your thoughts of not being good enough now lead you to the false conclusion that you won’t ever be good enough, then I encourage you to tell your inner critic to kindly f*** off.
+If your thoughts of not being good enough in this moment lead you to the false conclusion that you won’t ever be good enough, then I encourage you to tell your inner critic to kindly f*** off.
 Declaring you’re not good enough protects you from disappointment because it prevents you from trying something new, but it also prevents you from growing and moving forward.